A RAM Collaboration

 We call on everyone to choose love while spreading awareness.
 To all Black advocates and leaders in the rare disease space, we hear you and want to discuss collaborations with you.
-To all others, you are encouraged to reach out to our team and get involved.
+To all others, you are encouraged to reach out to our team and take meaningful action.

 RAM is a rare disease community leadership network founded on the premise of developing mutually beneficial collaborations between rare disease community leaders, influencers, experts and other rare disease stakeholders, with the goal of developing insightful publications dubbed RAM Collaborations.

 RAM removes toxic competition amongst community rare disease leaders, influencers and experts and replaces it with support, camaraderie and mentorship as patient advocacy professional navigate the rare disease industry, regardless of which disease specific community one originally belongs to.
 The RAM network encourages unity, collaboration and support amongst the membership, embracing the concept, "a win for one is a win for us all".